 This is a strategy that prevents homelessness for people seeking assistance by helping them problem solve and find potential solutions.
 Other community resources are utilized to improve financial situations that result in housing stabilization.
 Diversion, like prevention, can reduce the number of people entering homelessness and the demand for shelter beds.

-PSH, is permanent housing coupled with supportive services offered for as long as needed, and is the solution to chronic homelessness.
-With appropriate supports, permanent housing can serve as a foundation for rehabilitation, therapy, and improved health of individuals experiencing chronic homelessness.
+SH, is housing coupled with supportive services offered for as long as needed, and is the solution to chronic homelessness.
+With appropriate supports, supportive housing can serve as a foundation for rehabilitation, therapy, and improved health of individuals experiencing chronic homelessness.

-PSH is not only successful at ending chronic homelessness, but is often also cost-efficient.
+SH is not only successful at ending chronic homelessness, but is often also cost-efficient.
 People experiencing long-term homelessness often incur significant public costs, through emergency room visits, run-ins with law enforcement, incarceration, and access to existing poverty and homeless programs.
-A number of cost and case studies have demonstrated that PSH largely or totally offsets these costs while ending homelessness for the individuals served.
+A number of cost and case studies have demonstrated that SH largely or totally offsets these costs while ending homelessness for the individuals served.

 Affordable Housing is central to the success of Housing First programs and vital for preventing and ending homelessness.
 Most often homelessness occurs when people or households are unable to acquire and/or maintain housing they can afford.
 It is the scarcity of affordable housing in the United States that is behind this inability to acquire or maintain housing.